 Federation of Clinical Scientists (FCS) - this is the trade union arm of the ACB.
 You must be a full ACB member to benefit from subsidised fees - not just the FCS arm.

 Membership of one of the constituent member organisations is not a pre-requisite for registration.
-The professional bodies consider that applications from their members involve reduced workload for the ACS and so application fees for a Certificate of Attainment are subsidised from the Professional Body's fees if you are a member of one of these constituent professional bodies.
+The professional bodies consider that applications from their members involve reduced workload for the ACS and so application fees for an ACS Certificate of Attainment are subsidised from the Professional Body's fees if you are a member of one of these constituent professional bodies.
 If you require help with your ACS application, it is more likely that these organisations will be better placed to provide that technical help for you than the ACS who can only assist with procedural queries.
-We recommend that your join a professional body.
+We recommend that you join a professional body.
 Back to Section 1: Do I need to Register?
 Back to Top

 No. It is illegal, under the Professions Supplementary to Medicine Act, for someone to work in the Health Service and use the titles:

-'state registered clinical scientist'
+'statutory registered clinical scientist'